d-schmidt/hearthstone-zipper/README.md

 # hearthstone-zipper
 Small tool to resize, crop and zip all Hearthstone screenshots in the current directory.

+## Download
+The latest binary for Windows can be downloaded here: [releases](https://github.com/d-schmidt/hearthstone-zipper/releases)

 ## Usage
 Download the latest release and copy it into the same directory where your
 `Hearthstone Screenshot 06-28-15 19.26.43.png`-files are.